 There are very few of those and they sell out fast.
 Here are the few ships which have some cabins for five:

-Costa: Magica and Pacifica both have ocean view and balcony cabins for five.
+Costa: Pacifica and Magica have ocean view and balcony cabins for five.

-Norwegian Breakaway: (only the O1 family ocean view and very expensive Haven 2-bedroom villa)
+Norwegian: Getaway, Escape and Pearl (only the O1 family ocean view (not on the Pearl) and very expensive Haven 2-bedroom villa) No cabins for 5 on the Spirit.

-Royal Caribbean: Brilliance and Serenade only have a couple categories which hold 5 (FO ocean views and D1 balconies only), Navigator only has the FO’s and expensive suites.
+Royal Caribbean: Brilliance, Explorer and Serenade only have a couple categories which hold 5 (FO and PFocean views and D1 balconies only),

 Will the prices of Baltic / Russia cruises come down if I wait?